A-Z of sexual identity

-Sexual orientation is a term that is used to describe what gender, or genders, someone is attracted to.
-Some common sexual orientations that people identify with are straight, gay, lesbian, or bisexual, but there’s a whole range of other terms and language around it that are important to know.
-Make sure not to confuse sexual orientation with gender identity – sexual orientation describes what gender or genders you’re attracted to, and gender identity describes what gender or genders you are.
+Sexual identity is a term that is used to describe a person’s own identity in terms of the gender, or genders, of the people they are attracted to sexually and/or romantically.
+Some common sexual identities are straight, gay, lesbian, or bisexual, but there’s a whole range of other terms and language around sexuality that are important to know.
+Sometimes, sexual identity is confused with gender identity.
+However, sexual identity describes what gender or genders you’re attracted to, and gender identity describes what gender or genders you are.

-Please note, that although we tried to list as many terms as we can here, sexual orientation is personal, and new terms are being developed to describe different orientations and ways of thinking about sexual orientation and attraction all the time.
-It’s always important to respect everyone’s sexual orientation, even if they identify as something you’ve never heard of before.
+Please note, that although we tried to list as many terms as we can here, sexual identity is personal, and new terms are being developed to describe different identities and ways of thinking about sexual identity and attraction all the time.
+It’s always important to respect everyone’s sexual identity, even if they identify as something you’ve never heard of before.

-Remember, sexual orientation can be fluid, and many people identify as different orientations at different stages of their lives.
-It’s normal to question your sexual orientation, and to identify with something different than what you did before.
-And plenty of people choose not to label their sexual orientation at all.
+Sexual identity can be fluid, meaning that it can change and move, and many people identify with different sexualities at different stages of their lives.
+It’s normal to question your sexual identity and to identify with something different than what you did before.
+Plenty of people also choose not to label their sexuality at all.

 - Coming Out

 Asexual is the term used to describe people who feel little or no sexual attraction to anyone.
 Asexual people can have romantic feelings and the strength of those feelings can vary from person to person.
-Here is a short comic on being Asexual to help understand it better.
+Someone with no romantic attraction might identify as ‘aromantic.’

-Coming out is the process of identifying your sexual orientation or gender identity.
+Coming out is the process of identifying your sexual or gender identity.
 Coming out can be a personal, as well as a more public process.
-You can come out to yourself, or choose to share with the people in your life.
-It is not a one off occasion, but an ongoing process.
+You can come out to yourself, or choose to share your identity with the people in your life.
+It is not a one-off occasion, but an ongoing process.

-This is used to describe people who are attracted to members of the same gender.
+This is used to describe people who are attracted to people of the same gender.
 Some gay women will prefer to refer to themselves as lesbians.

 This is a word used to describe women who are attracted to other women.
 Some of these women will prefer to simply describe themselves as gay.

 LGBTI+ is a commonly used acronym for Lesbian, Gay, Bisexual, Transgender, and Intersex.
-Sometimes the acronym is expaned to LGBTQIA+ or other versions that include Queer or Questioning and Asexual.
-The + sign is to signify other categories of gender and sexual orientation that aren’t accurately described by these terms.
+Sometimes the acronym is expanded to LGBTQIA+ or other versions that include Queer or Questioning and Asexual.
+The + sign is to signify other categories of gender and sexual identity that aren’t accurately described by these terms.
 Sometimes it is shortened to just LGBT.

-Queer is an umbrella term used to describe people who do not fall into a traditional gender role or sexual orientation.
-Essentially, it can be used by anyone who is not heterosexual and cisgender.
-However, it has historically been used as a slur against LGBTI+ people, and some will still be pretty offended by it.
+Some people use this word as an alternative to LGBTI+.
+Other people may use it to explain their gender, sexuality or political identity.
+Historically queer has been used as a slur against LGBTQ+ people, and some will still be offended by it, though others have reclaimed the word as empowering for themselves.
 As such, it’s only ok to use it about another person if that person self-identifies as queer.

-A term used to describe people who are attracted to members of the opposite gender.
-It is often used interchangeably with heterosexual.
+This word is used to describe someone who is attracted to people of a different gender than their own.
+It is often used interchangeably with the word heterosexual.